10 Easy Ways to Pay Off Debt

 1. Create a budget and stick to it

-This will help you create a plan for how much you can pay toward your debt each month.
+This will help you create a plan for how much you can pay toward your debt balances each month.
 Once you have a budget in place, it's important to stick to it.

 This means making choices about where you spend your money and being mindful of unnecessary purchases.
 It can be difficult to stick to a budget, but it is worth it if it helps your debt repayment.